 More information about the eTA for New Zealand for children, on the following link.

-Additionally, from October 1st, 2019, visa-exempt nationals must also obtain an NZ eTA for transit purposes before departure.
+From October 1st, 2019 onwards, visa-exempt nationals must also obtain an NZ eTA for transit purposes before departure.

 New Zealand eTA Application for Belgian Citizens